-The Vitis AI Runtime packages, Vitis AI Library samples and models are built into the board image.
+The Vitis AI runtime packages, and Vitis AI Library samples and models are compiled into the pre-built Vitis AI board images.
 You can run the examples directly.
 If you have a new program, compile it on the host side and copy the executable program to the target.

-- Enter the extracted directory of example in target board and then compile the
+- Enter the extracted directory of the example on the target board and then

 - Run the

 ./test_jpeg_facedetect densebox_320_320 sample_facedetect.jpgNote: It supports batch mode.
 If the DPU batch number is more than 1, you can also run the following command.